 What do you do with a wet tent when backpacking?

 If you have a wet tent when backpacking try to delay striking camp to let it dry out (modern tents dry remarkably quickly).
-If you absolutely have to pack your tent while it’s wet, try to strap it to the outside of your backpack.
-And if you really have to pack it inside your backpack, make sure to keep it away from your sleeping bag and surround it completely with dry bags.
+If you absolutely have to pack your tent while it’s wet, try to use compression straps to pack the tent to the outside of your backpack.
+And if you really have to pack the tent inside your backpack, make sure to keep it away from your sleeping bag and surround it completely with dry bags.